 The Woven Thread oversees the culture, arts, and recreation of Jemenda.
 It is rumored they use enchantment magics to hold sway over public opinion, but they are so skilled at providing the people of Jemenda what they desire, it rarely is leveled as an accusation.

 The Stellar Clock oversees the magic, adademia, and research institutes within Jemenda.
 They are skilled in all magics, and regulates the use of powerful magics in the city.
-Their wisdom is often consulted in
+Their wisdom is often consulted by all High Viziers, and they are in charge of maintaining the Rune Veil.

 The Sand Shapers - the mages known as Shapers are adept at creating beautiful imagery out of the sands of Jawhara.
 Whether putting on an immersive show where the audience can take part alongside the sand-built actors, or using faerie lights and sand to conduct a nighttime spectacular above the rooftops, the Shapers bring the sands to life, and many of those Shapers visit Old Anima for training in such things.